 Legal Battle and Villagers’ Struggle

-When this land was allocated to the municipal council in 2022, local residents filed complaints with the collector, SDM, and in court.
+When this land was allocated to the municipal council in 2022, local residents filed complaints with the Collector, SDM, and court.
 However, their case was dismissed.
-According to the villagers' lawyer Dinesh Sharma, he had advised them to appeal in the high court at that time, but for some reasons, the villagers did not pursue this further.
+According to villagers’ lawyer Dinesh Sharma, he had advised them to appeal to the High Court at that time, but for some reasons, the villagers did not proceed in that direction.

 The situation became more serious in July 2025 when the municipality arrived with police force, built tin walls around the site, and started dumping urban waste.
-Since then, the village's air quality has been steadily declining, and residents are facing serious problems.
+Since then, the village’s air quality has been continuously declining, and residents are facing serious problems.

 Community Concerns